immcantation/dowser/README.md

-Dowser is part of the [Immcantation](http://immcantation.readthedocs.io) analysis framework for Adaptive Immune Receptor Repertoire sequencing (AIRR-seq) and provides a set of tools for performing phylogenetic analysis on B cell receptor repertoires
+Dowser is part of the [Immcantation](http://immcantation.readthedocs.io) analysis framework for Adaptive Immune Receptor Repertoire sequencing (AIRR-seq).
+Dowser provides a set of tools for performing phylogenetic analysis on B cell receptor repertoires.
+It supports building and visualizing trees using multiple methods, and implements statistical tests for discrete trait analysis of B cell migration, differentiation, and isotype switching.

+Dowser is released under the AGPL-3 license.

 Notice
 -------------------------------------------------------------------------------